ahinkel/ahinkel.github.io/projects/DIRAC.md

 - IRA Direct Pay Incentive estimate as a decimal (e.g., 0.30 corresponds to a 30% credit)
 - Yearly Estimated Savings, in US Dollars, approximated from NREL solar resource data.
 Assumes an 80 kW array.
 - Average daily solar resource data from NREL in Wh/m^2/day for the campus location given in IPEDS.
 Averaged over a year.
 - Estimate return rate on investment assuming $2.00/installed Watt of DC solar, 0.2 panel efficiency, 0.8 system efficiency, 12 cents/kWh, the tax credit for the institution as estimated from DoE data, and solar resource given by NREL data. (e.g., 0.11 corresponds to 11%).
+You can customize your calculations in the calculator below the search tool.

 These estimates are intended to be a starting point only and are not tax advice.
 The data is limited by what is contained in IPEDS, NREL, and DoE data.
 Further incentives can be leveraged as well, including:
 - US-made materials = additional 10%